Robert Stone (wrestler): Return to WWE (2019–present)

+On February 3, 2026, Stone was appointed as the interim NXT general manager following Ava's departure from WWE.
+On February 17, Stone announced his departure from the Evolve commentary team to focus on being the interim general manager of NXT and was replaced by Blake Howard.
+He became the full-time NXT general manager on March 26.

 Return to TNA (2025)

 On the May 1st episode of Impact!, Stone returned to TNA with the debuting Victoria Crawford where he interrupted and informs Santino Marella that his actions as the company's director of authority were under review and in turn, Stone claimed that he and Crawford were now both deputy directors of authority and that Crawford would challenge Masha Slamovich for the TNA Knockouts World Championship at Under Siege which was made official following the segment.

 Other media

 On November 10, 2012, Strauss, along with several other TNA workers, was featured in an episode of MTV's Made.

 In 2014, Strauss and former TNA Knockout Brooke Adams participated in the 25th season of The Amazing Race.
 They survived until the middle part of the final leg of the race, where they were the eighth team to be eliminated and placed fourth.

 Strauss participated in The Titan Games: Trials 2 (Season 1, Episode 3), that aired on January 10.
 He was defeated, in the first round by Bridger Buckley, in the event: Hammering Ram.